 Roosevelt, Lodge and much of American society had got what they wanted - or rather, what they thought they wanted: a ‘righteous’ war from which to weave tales of glory, and then new lands and markets in the aftermath.

 The fact that most war deaths would result from tropical fever was something people tried to forget.

 And none of the participants imagined that they’d eventually end up in another catastrophic war in the Pacific resulting from this one.

 For now, Hearst, Roosevelt, and their fellow hawks were to make up the all-star cast of their story of national rejuvenation and righteous conquest – and what a story it would be…

-Click left on 'Dawn Of Empire 1898: The US Invades Cuba' for part two of this story.
+Click left on 'Dawn Of Empire 1898: The US Invades Cuba' for Part 2 of this story.

 For more on the politics surrounding the Spanish American War, read The War Lovers: Roosevelt, Lodge, Hearst, and the Rush to Empire, 1898 by Evan Thomas.